AlexandriaDAO/core/README.md

 Rationale: This methodology is the most consise, and having all the canister ids in each Lib.rs immediately tells you what canisters it interacts with.

+### Dynamic Imports (webpack chunking)

+Use the pattern in nsfwjs/nsfwImports.tsx.
+It was used to dynamically import TensorFlow with much success.

 ### Adding an app.

 Add a `src/apps/your_app_name/index.tsx, and keep all supporting components in the apps folder.
 Eventually the good apps may move to different repos/subdomains, so the logic must be standalone.
 For this reason it's better to have duplicate code, that reusing/relying on parts of the main app which might have to be moved.

 #### Distinguishing Blocks/Channels, NFTs & SBTs.